-PREREQUISITE: Agricultural Mechanics Technology, Instructor Permission

-SCHOOL GRADES CREDIT PHS 10-12 5 units per semester
+PREREQUISITE: Agricultural Mechanics Technology, Instructor Permission reclindingly, instructor remission SCHOOL PHS UMHS GRADES 10-12 CREDIT 5 units per semester

 Advanced Agricultural Mechanics Technology is an extension of and builds upon skills and knowledge learned in Agricultural Mechanics Technology.
-This course will offer Sophomores.
-Juniors and Seniors the opportunity to further advance their skill prophecies in the areas of woodworking, metalworking, project planning, tool fitting, electricity and cold plumbing, electronics, metal processes, concrete, welding technology, hydraulic and pneumatic systems and basic construction techniques.
+This course will offer Sophomores, Juniors and Seniors the opportunity to further advance their skill proficiencies in the areas of woodworking, metalworking, project planning, tool fitting, electricity and electronics, plumbing, cold metal processes, concrete, welding technology, hydraulic and pneumatic systems and basic construction techniques.
 Comprehensive understanding and application of current safety standards and procedures will be a component of each study unit.
 Career planning and leadership development through participation in FFA and the maintenance of a Supervised Agricultural Experience (SAE) project will be an integral part of the course.